School of Social Service Administration (SSA) - MA

 - Supplementary Statement: Applicants must submit a four page, double spaced, and typed statement that discusses the following: (1) a social problem of importance to you, and how a direct practice or policy intervention might provide a way to engage it; and (2) your specific short and long term goals, and how a social work education at SSA provides a way for you to achieve them.

-- Supplementary Statement: Applicants must submit a transcript from each college and graduate school they have attended.
+- Transcripts: Applicants must submit a transcript from each college and graduate school they have attended.
 Electronic transcripts are preferred, when available.

 The core curriculum is central to the educational program at the master's level.
 It brings together all students, whatever their career interests, for a solid introduction to the fundamentals of social policy formulation and program implementation, social research, and direct practice.
 The core curriculum prepares students for generalist practice through mastery of the core competencies of the profession as articulated by the Council on Social Work Education.
 It places particular emphasis on understanding and working with culturally diverse and economically disadvantaged populations.
 After completing core studies in the first year, students who choose clinical practice begin their concentration with an established awareness of the broader contexts of individual distress and helping responses, while social administration students enter their concentration with a corresponding understanding of social work intervention at the direct practice level.